Doing Business in Singapore? Missing on PDPA may become a big challenge for your business

 Organisations that are not present in Singapore but collecting, using and disclosing data within Singapore.
 Related organisations receiving data from these organisations being parent companies or others are not exempted from PDPA.

-1. Individuals acting in a personal or domestic capacity;
+1. Individuals acting in a personal or domestic capacity

 2. Employees acting in the course of their employment with an organisation